marktoda/recovery/README.md

 # Recovery Contract

-You have a contract on chain X, but you accidentally sent funds to the contract's address on chain Y. But it doesn't exist on chain Y!

-You could re-deploy the contract on chain Y to recover the funds, but that could be cost-prohibitive (i.e. if you've done this many many times).
-Even worse, if your contract on chain X deployed child contracts, we would need to grind out all of those deployments on chain Y to get to the correct contract nonce.

-This tiny recovery contract is intended as a simple, cost-optimized way to recover funds that were lost in this way.
+This tiny recovery contract is intended as a simple, cost-optimized way to recover funds that were accidentally sent to a contract on the wrong chain.

+The deployer of the contract can deploy recovery contracts to the correct address and recover funds using admin privileges.
+Support for multiple contracts and contracts created from factories is also supported through efficient self-cloning.

 ## Usage